Marie-Anne Paulze Lavoisier: Contributions to chemistry

 Madame Lavoisier while assisting her husband on his scientific research of human respiration; she is visible at the table on the far right.
 Etching by Mme Paulze Lavoisier.

-Paulze accompanied Lavoisier in his lab during the day, making entries into his lab notebooks and sketching diagrams of his experimental designs.
-The training she had received from the painter Jacques-Louis David allowed her to accurately and precisely draw experimental apparatuses, which ultimately helped many of Lavoisier's contemporaries to understand his methods and results.
-Furthermore, she served as the editor of his reports.
+Paulze assisted Lavoisier in the lab during the day, making entries in lab notebooks and sketching diagrams of his experimental designs.
+The training she had received from the painter Jacques-Louis David allowed her to accurately and precisely draw experimental apparatuses, which ultimately helped many of Lavoisier's contemporaries understand his methods and results.
+She served as editor of his reports and worked with him to develop the metric system of measurement.
 Together, the Lavoisiers rebuilt the field of chemistry, which had its roots in alchemy and at the time was a convoluted science dominated by George Stahl’s theory of phlogiston.

 In the eighteenth century, the idea of phlogiston (a fire-like element which is gained or released during a material's combustion) was used to describe the apparent property changes that substances exhibited when burned.
-Paulze, being a master in the English, Latin, and French language, was able to translate various works about phlogiston into French for her husband to read.
-Perhaps her most important translation was that of Richard Kirwan's 'Essay on Phlogiston and the Constitution of Acids', which she both translated and critiqued, adding footnotes as she went along and pointing out errors in the chemistry made throughout the paper.
-Despite her contributions, she was not attributed as a translator in the original work but in later editions.
+Paulze, being a master in English, Latin, and French, was able to translate various works about phlogiston into French for her husband to read.
+Perhaps her most important translation was that of Richard Kirwan's 'Essay on Phlogiston and the Constitution of Acids', which she both translated and critiqued, adding footnotes as she went along and pointing out errors in the chemistry throughout the paper.
+Despite her contributions, she was not attributed as a translator in the original work, but in later editions.
 She also translated works by Joseph Priestley, Henry Cavendish, and others for Lavoisier's personal use.
 This was an invaluable service to Lavoisier, who relied on Paulze's translation of foreign works to keep abreast of current developments in chemistry.
 In the case of phlogiston, it was Paulze's translation that convinced him the idea was incorrect, ultimately leading to his studies of combustion and his discovery of oxygen gas.